1. icon-arrow-left

 • X-rays

-• Blood & urine tests
+• Blood and urine tests

 Observation unit: The observation unit allows our physicians to monitor and evaluate the medical condition of patients who do not meet criteria for inpatient admission but are not well enough to go home without requiring further observation.
-The unit is a part of our ongoing effort to shorten patient stays in the Emergency Department and centralizing care.
+The unit is a part of our ongoing effort to shorten patient stays in the emergency department and centralizing care.

 While under observation, a multidisciplinary care team will regularly assess patients.
 After providing all necessary diagnostic tests, medications and therapies, a physician will discuss with the patient whether the patient should be admitted to the hospital or be discharged with follow-up services.
 This observation period generally lasts 24 hours.